hungdojan/IMS_Project/docs/outline.md

     - 3-8 neighbours 12.5%

 #### my trial at something new
+- **Modifications to Model 2:**
+  - User will be able to pick a number of states an empty cell will have to cycle through in order to become uninhabitable.
+  - Stages in an array.
+Exponential increase in probability of a cell becoming uninhabitable
+  - From that a probability of cells dividing is inferred.
+  - Add a counter of cells that are alive, and a counter of generations.
+- **Completely new model**
   - high nutrients -> more compact growth
   - low nutrients -> less compact growth
   - nutrients are
-- -if a cell is unoccupied, look for neighbours:
+    - if a cell is unoccupied, look for neighbours:
-- - if a neighbour does not have nutrientes available, do not divide
+    - if a neighbour does not have nutrientes available, do not divide
-- - n...number of bneighbours (1-8)
+    - n...number of neighbours (1-8)
     - c...concentration of nutrients (1-90)
     - p = n*(c)/8
   - if a cell is occupied deplete nutrients